Sergeant Stubby: The Most Decorated War Dog of World War I

 John J. Pershing and three others standing around Sergeant Stubby

 In March 1926, Stubby died in his sleep.
-He received a half-page obituary in the New York Times.
+He received a half-page obituary in The New York Times.
 His body was preserved via taxidermy and his cremains sealed within the mount.
 In 1956, Conroy gave his taxidermied friend to the Smithsonian Institute, where he sits as part of “The Price of Freedom” exhibition.

 Stubby has posthumously been the recipient of many honors.
-During an Armistice Day ceremony in 2006, he was given a brick on the Walk of Honor at the Liberty Memorial in Kansas City, while a portrait of him is displayed at the West Haven Military Museum.
+During an Armistice Day ceremony in 2006, he was given a brick on the Walk of Honor at the Liberty Memorial in Kansas City, and a portrait of him is displayed at the West Haven Military Museum.
+In May 2018, Conroy’s descendants dedicated a life-size bronze statue to Stubby and fallen veterans, which sits in the Connecticut Trees of Honor Memorial at Veteran’s Memorial Park, in Middletown, Connecticut.

 Clare Fitzgerald